ShieldCI/docs/docs/analyzers/reliability/cache-status.md

 4. **Secure credentials**: Ensure secrets are injected securely (Vault/Parameter Store) so deployments don’t reference outdated hosts
 5. **Document recovery steps**: Standardize how to restart Redis/Memcached, flush keys, or switch to the `array` driver temporarily

+## ShieldCI Configuration

+This analyzer is automatically skipped in CI environments (`$runInCI = false`).

+**Why skip in CI?**
+- Cache backends (Redis, Memcached) may not be available in CI pipelines
+- CI environments often use different cache configurations (array/file) than production
+- Prevents false failures when external cache services aren't configured in CI

+**When to run this analyzer:**
+- ✅ **Local development**: Ensures your cache is properly configured during development
+- ✅ **Staging/Production servers**: Confirms cache is accessible and functioning
+- ❌ **CI/CD pipelines**: Skipped automatically (cache services typically unavailable)

 ## References

 - [Laravel Cache Docs](https://laravel.com/docs/cache)